euthumos/mlcourse/07-midterm/README.md

 Testing dataset contains 106k similar records without smoking status.

 22 columns with biological parameters are listed in notebook.ipynb.

+## **Structure**

+The project contains the next files and folders:

+* `data/train.csv` - labeled dataset
+* `data/test.csv` - unlabeled dataset for testing on Kaggle
+* `data/sample_submission.csv` - unlabeled dataset for submition on Kaggle
+* `notebook.ipynb` - notebook with EDA and ML model training
+* `model.pkl` - saved final GBDT model
+* `Pipfile` and `Pipfile.lock` - configuration files that specify the project's dependencies
+* `train.py` - script for model training
+* `preprocessing.py` - feature engineering
+* `predict.py` - script for deploying a web service (Flask) using the final model
+* `Dockerfile` - encapsulating the Flask application within a container.
+* `request_cloud.py` - script for generating predictions using the deployed application on GCP
+* `request_local.py` - script for generating predictions using the deployed application (whether encapsulated in a container or not)
+* `images` - folder with images
+* `README.md` - project documentation

 ## **Environment**